Skip to Main Content

 About Talis Aspire Reading Lists

 Talis Aspire is used to create, maintain and access Durham University's online reading lists.
-It offers full control over their content and layout, allows linking to almost any online material (including eBooks, ejournal articles, multimedia, and websites) and provides students with an intuitive interface through which to locate, access and manage their course readings.
-It replaces the 'Library Resources' service previously embedded in DUO, streamlining communications between students, module tutors and the Library on provision of resources.
+It offers full control over their content and layout, allows linking to almost any online material (including eBooks, ejournal articles, multimedia, and websites) and provides students with an intuitive interface through which to access and manage their course readings.

 1. An intuitive interface to help students find, access and manage reading list material.

-2. An easy to use system allowing tutors to arrange lists in the way that best suits the module and its students.
+2. An easy to use system allowing tutors to arrange and annotate lists in the way that best suits the module and its students.

 3. Incorporate varied material types, including printed items, online resources, websites and videos.